Options for the Lake Illawarra Entrance

 In 2020, Shellharbour and Wollongong Council created a Coastal Management Program (CMP) for Lake Illawarra to coordinate its management among stakeholders.
 Through strategic direction and actions, The CMP aims to address threats to the lake's value and sustainability.
 The Lake Illawarra Entrance Options Study is an action under the ‘Manage the Entrance Channel (EC)’ strategy, one of nine management strategies identified.

-The study will look at several options for managing the lake entrance, and parts of the foreshore within the entrance channel that are actively eroding.
-The study will also consider a range of environmental, social, economic and cultural perspectives.
+The study is looking at options for managing the lake entrance, and parts of the foreshore within the entrance channel that are actively eroding.
+The study is considering a range of environmental, social, economic and cultural perspectives.
+The UNSW Water Research Laboratory (WRL) are the expert consultants doing the study.
+The study has been done in two stages.

 You can find out more by: